DavidBatoDev/electrifaI-react-native/README.md

 ## Installation of prerequisites
 ### **Node.js (@latest)**
 - use chocolatey to install the nodejs-lts version
-- the nodejs bin folder from your program files in the environmental varialbles PATH
+- put the nodejs bin folder from your program files in the environmental varialbles PATH
 ### **Java Development Kit (@17)**
 - go to https://www.oracle.com/java/technologies/downloads/#jdk17-windows if youre using windows
 - Download the x64 MSI installer, launch the installer and follow the default instructions given.